MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/python/quickstart-deploy-python-web-service.md

 &nbsp;

 >[!IMPORTANT]
->Be sure to replace with the correct login details for your configuration.
-Connecting to Machine Learning Server using the azureml-model-management-sdk library is covered [in this article](how-to-authenticate-in-python.md).
+>Be sure to use the correct login details for your configuration when trying the notebook.
+Authentication is covered [in this article](how-to-authenticate-in-python.md).

 ## Next steps